Blog

 I. Attractor Icons – Peace, power, love and riches are the four positive intentions I’ve been focused on from the very beginning of this initiative.
 I expect that there will be variations on these themes (and the symbolic motifs used to present them) depending on the social and cultural preferences of the people hosting each Projection.
 In the spirit of the Grand Providentia United philosophy, I would urge that the attractor icons remain focused on positive conscious intentions because motifs designed with negative intentions will attract more of the same destructive energy to that location.

 With the goal being a successful reproduction of the design while also preserving the expressive integrity of the artwork there are a number of considerations that need to be addressed when creating an enlargement or a reduction of an existing sculpture.
-In the bronze foundry business, I commonly found myself urging the client (usually an artist) to work through all of these considerations while they’re sculpting the small-scale maquette.
+In the bronze foundry business, I commonly found myself advising the client (usually an artist) to work through all of these considerations while they’re sculpting the small-scale maquette.
 If it’s representational or figurative work, any problems with proportions will become exaggerated with the increased volume, as will issues with gesture and balance.
 Another important consideration, and one that takes high priority with the Providentia enlargement and reduction, is related to level of detail.
 The original Providentia is approximately 39″ tall and if we enlarge the piece to 22′, then we are expanding the design volumetrically by about 6.75 times.
 The diameter of the radial reflector on the original is 6″ and when we enlarge it by 6.75, it will measure 3′ 4.5″ in diameter.
-But the radial reflector is simply a stainless-steel segmental dome that has been high polished to a mirror finish, and as such, it has no sculptural detail.
-When we enlarge the archetypal motifs on the other hand, to about 4′ wide, each of the attractor icons will need to be redesigned with more visual content added.
-Otherwise, using the designs and level of detail from the original, our natural visual appetite would be left wanting more.
+But the radial reflector is a simple stainless-steel segmental dome that has been high polished to a mirror finish, and as such, it has no sculptural detail.
+When we enlarge the archetypal motifs on the other hand, to about 4′ wide, all four of the attractor icons will need to be redesigned with more visual content added.
+Otherwise, using the designs and level of detail from the original, our natural visual appetite would be left craving more stimulation.
 Another reason to increase the level of artistic detail in the Grand Providentia Projections is to capture the imagination of those who are attracted to the site.
 The Projections will need to be beacons of wonder if they are to inspire the masses to believe in their power to heal.
-They’ll need to be profoundly enchanting for all five of our physical senses if we hope to allure and entrance our common sixth sense.
+They’ll need to be profoundly enchanting for as many of our five physical senses as possible if we’re aiming to allure and entrance our common sixth sense.

 Daniela and I are sending out vibrational hugs to all of our brothers and sisters around the world who’ve been visiting this blog and inspiring us to imagine the Grand Providentia Projections into reality!